a career of

 Without Jayme’s help, I don’t believe I could have fulfilled my responsibilities in time for the client.
 I highly recommend him for mentoring others.“

-“I’ve only had one session with Jayme, and it was eye opening.
+“I’ve only had one session with Jayme, but it was eye opening.

 After years working for startups, and many occurrences of angel investors backing out completely destroying the company, I was stuck, and had no idea where I could go from there.